Sparse multidimensional structures written in Rust

 Supported formats

-There are a bunch of different 2D sparse structures that determinate the space-usage and the asymptotic limit of a given operation, some are generic and others are more problem specific.
+There are a bunch of different 2D sparse structures that determine the space-usage and the asymptotic limit of a given operation, some are generic and others are more problem specific.
 E.g.: BSR, COO, CSC, CSR, DIA, DOK, ELL, JDS and LIL.

 Two (or three, depending on your POV) widely known formats were picked for adaptation, namely, COO and CSC/CSR.